Just-Moh-it/Pckd/README.md

 - [On Roadmap!]
 Quick Redirections in 150ms! 😱
 - Fast, Reliable and Secure 🔐
 - Secret Storage 👮 and handling using 💻 environment variables
-- Built on Modern and Well-used Technologies like React, Graphql & NodeJS
+- Built on Modern and Well-used Technologies like React, GraphQL & NodeJS
 - Use your own DBMS 🥳.
 Pckd is compatible with MySQL, PostgreSQL, MongoDB and [many more](https://www.prisma.io/docs/reference/database-reference/supported-databases)

-This project was created to be the most powerful URL shortenter for the public, so no wonder it's so feature-rich
+This project was created to be the most powerful URL shortener for the public, so no wonder it's so feature-rich

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## 📸 Screenshots

-Here is a sneak peak of the application and it's visuals 😍:
+Here is a sneak peek of the application and it's visuals 😍:

 <table>
     <tr>